Horizons

 \v Be aware of the fact that a black hole can have several connected components.
 Right from the definition, every black hole is a future set.
 Another advantage of this definition is the connection to incomplete geodesics which appear in the notion of singularities.
-If a manifold is $\overline{bBH}C$ in the terminology of \cite{oM} then it cannot contain a black hole, as the $t$-lines are of infinite length.
+If a manifold has a temporal function with the property M in the terminology of \cite{oM} then it cannot contain a black hole, as the integral curves of ${\rm grad} (t)$ are of infinite length.
 If a manifold of the form $ (N := I \times N , g:= - \l^2 dt^2 +g_t )$ with $(S_0,g_0)$ complete Riemannian, $\dot{g}_t/g_t$ globally bounded and $\l $ bounded from $0$ and from $\infty$ contains a black hole, it is not synoptic, for in this case $I$ has to be an interval bounded from above, so then $pr_{S_0} (I^+ (p))$ can be estimated uniformly in terms of $B_R(p)$, and one only has to choose two points in $S_0$ which are sufficiently far apart.
 Note that this latter case is not much more special than the spatially asymptotically flat case containing a black hole, as then all level surfaces of the Cauchy time function are complete, and the bounds hold for every level surface.

 \v We want to establish connections between the causal notion of 'event horizon' and the geometric notion of 'black hole'.
 The definition corresponds to the exterior being the past of all timelike curves of infinite length.
 Those CITIFS could be defined as {\em geometric future null infinity}.
 It is an interesting question whether those pasts coincide with the pasts of complete {\em lightlike geodesics} as, traditionally, future null infinity is defined in terms of the latter.
 Obviously, not every event horizon bounds a black hole, as event horizons are conformally invariant and every globally hyperbolic manifold is conformally invariant to a future causally complete one (cf. \cite{hS}, p.
 258).
 More exactly we have